zarf-dev/proposals/0048-schema-update-process/README.md

 }
 ```

-Functions such as `packager.Deploy` will call the latest reader (for example `packageLayout.AsV1beta1`) for logic shared among all version.
-When deprecated, version-specific logic is reached such as running data injections for a v1alpha1 package, then `packageLayout.Asv1alpha1()` will be called so this logic can be run.
+Functions such as `packager.Deploy` will call the latest reader (for example `packageLayout.AsV1beta1`) for logic shared among all versions.
+When version-specific logic is reached, such as running data injections for a v1alpha1 package, then `packageLayout.AsV1alpha1()` will be called so this logic can run.

 #### Mutations

 The accessors return copies, so persistent mutation goes through methods that edit the superset in place.
 These are a set of targeted setters.
-An initial list is below, these may be additional setters after evaluating SDK consumers.
+An initial list is below.
+There may be additional setters after evaluating SDK consumers.

 ```go
 func (p *PackageLayout) SetName(name string)